pymupdf/PyMuPDF/docs/page.rst

    .. method:: get_image_info(hashes=False, xrefs=False)

-      Return a list of meta information dictionaries for all images shown on the page.
+      Return a list of meta information dictionaries for all images displayed by the page.
 This works for all document types.
-Technically, this is a subset of the dictionary output of :meth:`Page.get_text`: the image binary content and any text on the page are ignored.

       :arg bool hashes: Compute the MD5 hashcode for each encountered image, which allows identifying image duplicates.
 This adds the key `"digest"` to the output, whose value is a 16 byte `bytes` object.
 (New in v1.18.13)

       :arg bool xrefs: **PDF only.** Try to find the :data:`xref` for each image.
 Implies `hashes=True`.
 Adds the `"xref"` key to the dictionary.
-If not found, the value is 0, which means, the image is either "inline" or otherwise undetectable.
+If not found, the value is 0, which means, the image is either "inline" or its xref is undetectable for some reason.
 Please note that this option has an extended response time, because the MD5 hashcode will be computed at least two times for each image with an xref.
 (New in v1.18.13)

       :rtype: list[dict]
       :returns: A list of dictionaries.
 This includes information for **exactly those** images, that are shown on the page -- including *"inline images"*.
 In contrast to images included in :meth:`Page.get_text`, image **binary content** is not loaded, which drastically reduces memory usage.
 The dictionary layout is similar to that of image blocks in `page.get_text("dict")`.